9tigerio/db2rest-web/docs/read/how-to-select-columns-from-a-table.md

 ---
-sidebar_position: 2
+sidebar_position: 3
 ---

-# Select Columns
+# Select Columns from Table

 The columns that you want to retrieve from the database can be specified in the *select* request parameter.
 An example is shown below: